thoughtbot/guides/code-review/README.md

     > Order resourceful routes alphabetically by name.

-The style guidelines are not optional.
-They have been agreed to as a team, intended to improve readability, consistency, and save time discussing style.

 An example response to style comments:

     Whoops.
 Good catch, thanks.
 Fixed in a4994ec.

-If you disagree with a style guideline, the code review is not the place to discuss it.
-Open an issue on the style guide repo.
+If you disagree with a style guideline, open an issue on the style guide repo rather than discuss it within the code review.
 In the meantime, apply the guideline to the codebase.